Northeastern Slope of Sobieski Mountain

 Sobieski Mountain is a mountain peak located in the Mount Baker-Snoqualmie National Forest of Washington State.
 The summit of the mountain is approximately 2.4 miles physical distance southeast of the town of Skykomish.
 However, driving distance is much greater.
-The mountain can be seen overlooking Skykomish to the south, and is most recognizable by its summit communications tower that can be seen from the town.
+The mountain can be seen overlooking Skykomish to the south, and is most recognizable by a communications tower that can be seen from the town at Point 3400'+ on the north end of the peak.

-Views from and near the mountain summit are far-reaching.
+Views from the summit and former lookout site are each far-reaching.
 Glacier Peak is clearly visible to the north.
 Alpine Lakes Wilderness peaks such as Bald Eagle Peak and Silver Eagle Peak can be seen to the southeast.
 Maloney Ridge can be seen to the west and southwest.

 1) Drive east along Highway 2 from Skykomish, Washington turnoff.